dk8moore/drslam/README.md

 # Dr.SLAM - SLAM Engineer's Knowledge Base

 A personal wiki and blog focused on Simultaneous Localization and Mapping (SLAM) for engineers.
-Built using MarkDeep for simplicity and content-first approach.
+Built using Markdeep for simplicity and content-first approach.

 ## Features
 - In-depth articles on SLAM principles (and related topics), methods, and theory
-- Lightweight and fast-loading pages powered by MarkDeep
+- Lightweight and fast-loading pages powered by Markdeep

 ## Purpose
 - Personal knowledge refinement